rieckpil/talks/testing-spring-boot-applications-demystified/slides/webinar.md

 ---

-## Things We Can't Cover with a Unit Test
+## Things We Can't Cover With a Unit Test

 - **Request Mapping**: Does HTTP GET `/api/customers/{id}` actually resolve to our desired method?
 - **Validation**: Will incomplete request bodys result in a 400 bad request or return an accidental 201?